Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Results

-The PDF of $\lambda^*$ (Fig.~\ref{stretchchar}, right) demonstrates that polymers most frequently reside in regions with predominant axisymmetric biaxial extension.
-Remarkably, our result is strikingly similar to that of \cite[][]{lund} where, however, the sampling included all flow domain.
-We conclude that the polymer trajectories are not special in the sense of visiting flow areas with preferential stretching features.
-Polymer stretching in steady axisymmetric biaxial extensional flows at very high $Wi$ numbers was carefully studied in \cite[][]{kivotides_stretch}, which can be consulted for an insight into the particular stretching processes.
+The PDF of \(\lambda^*\) (Fig.~\ref{stretchchar}, right) demonstrates that polymers most frequently reside in regions with predominant axisymmetric biaxial extension.
+Remarkably, our result is strikingly similar to that of \cite[][]{lund}, where the sampling was performed over the whole flow domain.
+This comparison shows that, at the level of the rate-of-strain eigenvalue state, polymer trajectories do not preferentially select a class of strain-rate configurations different from those already dominant in homogeneous isotropic turbulence.
+In other words, the frequent sampling of axisymmetric biaxial extension reflects a robust feature of the Navier--Stokes strain field rather than a special bias of the polymer trajectories.

+This observation does not by itself determine polymer stretching, because \(\lambda^*\) classifies the eigenvalue state of the strain-rate tensor but does not contain information about polymer orientation relative to the corresponding eigenvectors.
+Polymer stretching in steady axisymmetric biaxial extensional flows at very high \(Wi\) numbers was carefully studied in \cite[][]{kivotides_stretch}, which can be consulted for detailed insight into the particular stretching processes.